Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Diapers & Wipes

-- Wipes – our hospital actually had water wipes on hand (awesome!) but we brought a package of THESE just in case
+- Wipes – our hospital actually had water wipes on hand (awesome!) but we brought a package of these Honest Wipes just in case

 Bathing & Grooming

-- Baby Emery Board – just in case your little one is born with long nails, this emery board can come in handy.
-I've found this infant-special one to work even easier on her little nails than my larger board.
-To use it, I just waited until she fell asleep and gave them a gentle file.
+- Baby Nail Clippers – just in case your little one is born with long nails, I use these infant nail clippers to give them a little trim.
+To use it, I just waited until she fell asleep and gave them a trim.

 Blankets and Swaddles

 - Swaddle x2 – I just like to have two of these on hand at all times!
 We use them to swaddle her or as a light cover while she’s riding in her carseat.

 - Blanket – we brought a baby blanket to lay over baby on our way out just in case it was chilly!